shub39/CMPlate/README.md

 ### Targeted platforms

-> No IOS because of hardware limitations and beta status
+> No IOS because of hardware limitations :(

 - Android
 - Desktop
 - Web via kotlin/wasm (only for previews)

-### Libraries (besides android and Jetbrains stuff)
+### Libraries

 > See [version catalog](gradle/libs.versions.toml) for more info

 - Splashscreen for android
 - Kotlinx Serialization Json
 - Compose Navigation
-- Network requests with Ktor
+- Network requests with Ktor (disabled by default)
 - Dependency Injection with Koin
-- Saving settings with Datastore preferences
+- Saving settings with Datastore preferences (disabled by default)
-- Database implementation with Room and SQLite
+- Database implementation with Room and SQLite (disabled by default)
 - [BuildKonfig](https://github.com/yshrsmz/BuildKonfig)
 - [MaterialKolor](https://github.com/jordond/MaterialKolor) for theming
 - [Landscapist](https://github.com/skydoves/landscapist) for images